List of active and deprecated Ethereum testnets, including Kintsugi.

 Why do DAOs need credential tools?

 In a DAO, where everyone is pseudo-anonymous, verifying credentials is even more difficult.
-That's why there's a need for credentialing tools in the DAO space.
+That's why there's need for credential tools in the DAO space.
 These tools, like Otterspace, aim to provide a better way to verify credentials.
 Otterspace is an open-source tool that anyone can use to create and manage credentials for a DAO.

-How to setup Otterspace for your DAO
+How to Setup Otterspace for Your DAO

 Setting up Otterspace is a simple 3-step process: